Investing term

 Requiring a second form of verification beyond your password to log in.

-Two-factor authentication (2FA) requires a second proof of identity beyond your password — typically a code from an app or device — to log in.
-Because a stolen password alone is then useless, it dramatically reduces the chance of account takeover.
-For an account holding your investments, enabling 2FA (ideally via an app rather than SMS) is one of the simplest, highest-value protections.
+Two-factor authentication (2FA) requires a second proof of identity beyond your password — typically a code from an authenticator app or your device — to log in.
+Even if someone steals or guesses your password, they still can't get in without the second factor, so a stolen password alone becomes useless.

 For example